-- a) Final results for a course and/or programme will be approved by the relevant academic committee based on the student's achievements in the summative assessment tasks approved for the course and the overall achievement across all courses in a programme. - b) Unless otherwise stated in the programme regulations, students must have attempted all assessment components in a course to gain a final grade in a particular course. - c) Final course marks containing fractions of a mark will be rounded to the nearest whole number prior to the final grade being determined.
-A 0.5 mark will be rounded up. - d) Final grades awarded will be based on the final mark and will use one of the Grade Key approved for the programme. - e) Where allowed in programme regulations, a Restricted Pass may be awarded.
+- a) Final results for a course and/or programme will be approved by the relevant results approval committee based on the student's achievements in the summative assessment tasks approved for the course and the overall achievement across all courses in a programme. - b) Unless otherwise stated in the programme regulations and in accordance with clauses 5.1c) and 5.5a) i. above, students must have reasonably attempted and/or submitted all assessment components in a course to gain a final grade in a particular course. - c) Final course marks containing fractions of a mark will be rounded to the nearest whole number prior to the final grade being determined.
+A 0.5 mark will be rounded up. - d) Final grades awarded will be based on the final mark and will use the Grade Key(s) approved for the programme. - e) Where allowed in programme regulations, a Restricted Pass may be awarded.
 Restricted passes may not be given for any professional practice or capstone course.
-A Restricted Pass in a course will not be able to be used to meet pre-requisite requirements where these are specified for another course in the student's programme. - f) An Aegrotat Pass may be awarded for a course in cases of personal illness, injury, bereavement or other exceptional circumstances beyond a student's control whereby a student is unable to present work for, or sit an assessment, or a student is seriously impaired in their performance during an assessment, and the student's in-course results have shown they were likely to pass the course.
+A Restricted Pass in a course will not be able to be used to meet prerequisite requirements where these are specified for another course in the student's programme. - f) An Aegrotat Pass may be awarded for a course in cases of personal illness, injury, bereavement or other exceptional circumstances beyond a student's control whereby a student is unable to present work for, or sit an assessment, or a student is seriously impaired in their performance during an assessment, and the student's in-course results have shown they were likely to pass the course.
 Aegrotat passes cannot be given for in-course assessments or for work experience, major projects, competency courses, competency assessments, capstone courses or practicums.